 A Bit About Me

-What I found interesting about the young Ruth here, is that so much is still relevant to the older version.
+What I find interesting about the young Ruth here, is that so much is still relevant today.

 I am never happier than by the sea, still have the unruly curls and am not adverse to a little posing.